vignedev/blender-addons/readme.md

 Adds a new panel into Output settings with two buttons for rendering stills and animations, which will render into a generated path based on the format and directory.

 *Note: Render still differs from normal Blender's Render Still, as this will render into a file.*

+---

+## `render-webhook.py`

+Adds an option to execute a Discord webhook after a render job is completed.

+You'll need to enable the addon, set the Webhook URL in the addon's preferences and then enable the Webhook feature in the Scene's Output panel.